Links on SoundGuys may earn us a commission. Learn more.

 Some people will feel cymbals sound “hollow” coming through the Sennheiser HD 280 Pro.
 On tracks with a lot of fast cymbals and tambourines like What a Pity by Spook School they sound more like metal trashcan lids than a high-quality metal instrument.
 On other tracks, the cymbals sound a little too slow, and there are few reasons for this.

-The HD 280 Pro’s de-emphasis (compared to our house curve) between 2-8kHz, and the steep drop above 10kHz gives the impression of a quieter cymbal due in part to lowered volume on the initial crack of the crash.
+The HD 280 Pro’s minor under-emphasis (compared to our studio curve) between 2-8kHz, and the steep drop above 10kHz gives the impression of a quieter cymbal due in part to lowered volume on the initial crack of the crash.
 This lowered volume on the initial hit (of the cymbal, or any sound in that range) to reaching peak volume the brain interprets as less attack.
-Having the impression of less attack is fine—sometimes desirable—on an infrequent sound, but the human brain can’t process this fast enough to distinguish the sounds.
+Having the impression of less attack is fine—sometimes desirable—on an infrequent sound.
+The human brain, however, can’t process this fast enough to distinguish the sounds.
 This makes it seem like everything bleeds together during a fast repeating sound, like multiple crash cymbals back-to-back.

 What’s the Sennheiser HD 280 Pro good for?

-After several hours of testing music from different genres and eras, I’ve become accustomed to the particulars of these headphones sound began to discover that like the famously polarizing Yamaha NS10 monitors, if a song can sound good on the HD 280 Pro, then it’s well mixed.
+After several hours of testing music from different genres and eras, I’ve become accustomed to the particulars of how this headset sounds and discovered that like the famously polarizing Yamaha NS10 monitors, if a song can sound good on the HD 280 Pro, then it’s well mixed.
 Songs that really vibe on these headphones will sound good or better on almost anything else.
 If you’re producing music: that’s an extremely valuable tool.

 For mixing purposes, if a song sounds good on the HD 280 Pro, it'll be just as good or better on anything else.